 We are committed to helping children from all backgrounds have access to an outstanding education.
+Successful Scholarship candidates may also apply for a Bursary to help them access an Amity Education where they would be unable to do so otherwise.

 Scholarships are awarded to gifted and talented students for achievement and demonstration of potential either in a specific field or a combination of fields.
 Awards are given on an entirely meritocratic basis.
 Although a student may not meet the criteria at one scholarship entry point, this will not exclude him/her from an application in a later year.
 Scholarships have been offered for students entering Years 7 to 10.
 Music scholarships may be offered to exceptional candidates in Years 5 to 6.